 The Gaggia Classic Pro from 2020 onwards now has this dispersion plate (stainless steel) fitted as standard.

-However, it's available here - manufactured in either stainless steel or brass - for retrofitting to earlier Classics and earlier Gaggia domestic machines that use the original aluminium dispersion plate, such as:
+However, it's available here - manufactured in either stainless steel or brass - for retrofitting to earlier Classics and earlier Gaggia domestic machines that use the original aluminium dispersion plate and also have a solenoid valve, such as:

 - Gaggia Baby